 When you fly to Rome, it’s worth planning ahead and booking your tickets for attractions so that you skip the long queues and get in early to all he museums and attractions the city has to offer.
 Rather take things easy and soak up the sunshine?
 Head towards the banks of the river Tiber where there is now an artificial beach.

 The best way to get around Rome is by public transport.
 Rome is home to a good selection of bus, tram and metro services, making getting around the city easy.
 If you want to truly immerse yourself in city life, rent a Vespa and take a ride along the chaotic narrow streets.
 Alternatively, the underground railway system has stops near almost every big tourist attraction in the city such as the Vatican, the Spanish Steps and the Fontana di Trevi.
+Alternatively, you can rent a car with Ryanair Car Hire.

 What to eat in Rome?